suffolklibraries/lgc/content/collections/events/welcome-day-28-06.md

     content:
       -
         type: text
-        text: "Join one of our Wardens for a morning walk around the reserve.
-Learn about the history and ecology of the Reserve, and how our team manages it for the benefit of its wildlife and people.\_"
+        text: "Join us for a relaxed and informal event where guests will have the chance to discover more about Suffolk Wildlife Trust and all the great work the charity achieves across the county.
+In a beautiful setting at Lackford Lakes, staff and volunteers will be on hand to chat and answer questions about our work, nature reserves, events and volunteering.\_"
   -
     type: paragraph
     attrs: